SeleniumHQ/selenium/.github/ISSUE_TEMPLATE.md

 Browser:
 <!-- Internet Explorer?
 Firefox?

+FIREFOX 48+ IS ONLY COMPATIBLE WITH GECKODRIVER.
+Any issue logged here for 48+ will be closed as a duplicate of #2559

 If the issue is with Google Chrome consider logging an issue with chromedriver instead: https://sites.google.com/a/chromium.org/chromedriver/help